 The Very Hungry Caterpillar by Eric Carle, is a classic story and one that I remember with fond memories from when I was a child.
-I have been reading the book to my eldest, Burton, since he was a baby and now both he and Jenson love the story and it is one which we read at bedtime often.
-In fact it pleases me now that Burton can read the book himself, and he will take a turn to read it before bedtime.
+I have been reading the book to my eldest since he was a baby and now both he and his young brother love the story and it is one which we read at bedtime often.
+In fact, it pleases me now that he can read the book himself, and he will take a turn to read it before bedtime.

 Knowing how much my boys love the story and how much they love using play dough, I decided to mix the two together and bring the book to life with some play dough interaction.
-I asked them to make a hungry caterpillar each and then make a butterfly each, assisting with their imaginative play and dexterity.
-I found lots of toy food items from their playroom to recreate all that the caterpillar ate on his journey to becoming a beautiful butterfly, and also used a leaf from the garden, a paper plate for the sun and the moon, a small basket for the cocoon and got Burton to write out the days of the week, which is helping to develop his writing and spelling skills.
+I asked them to make a hungry caterpillar each and then make a butterfly each, assisting with their imaginative play and fine motor skills.
+I found lots of toy food items from their playroom to recreate all that the caterpillar ate on his journey to becoming a beautiful butterfly, and also used a leaf from the garden, a paper plate for the sun and the moon, a small basket for the cocoon and printed out the days of the week from the Learn the Day of Week with The Very Hungry Caterpillar Activity, which is helping to develop his writing and spelling skills.

 4 googly eyes